garyesmith/wp7-php-block-registration-demo/README.md

   - `Default Direction` - Select vertical or horizontal
   - `Max Posts` - Select 1, 2, or 3 posts

-- With the block selected, adjust any default style settings such as font sizes or background colors.
+- With the block selected, in the right sidebar, adjust any default style settings such as font sizes or background colors.

 - Publish the post, then view it.